random-robbie/smsonetime/README.md

 -------------

-This is a private members script.
+This is a private members script that uses PHP, MYSQL, JQUERY MOBILE and SMS.

 The login is nice and secure and members can only access the site if they hold a valid mobile number.